 Finish faster and for less by taking advantage of what you already know.

+You can get credit by taking exams for what you have already learned.
 Acceptance of credit is based on scores, the degree being pursued, and when the credit was received.
-Exam credit options include:

 The American Council on Education (ACE) reviews training courses and occupational experiences and makes a credit recommendation for potential college transfer.